 ✅ Filter 5: Beware of red flags

-Choosing a product design course, UI/UX bootcamp or program that's right for you can be quite the challenge.
-But armed with this knowledge and actionable filtering process, we hope that it makes it easier to decide which direction you want to go in and help you narrow down your options.
+Choosing a product design course, UX/UI Bootcamp or program that's right for you can be quite the challenge.
+But armed with this knowledge and actionable filtering process, we hope that it makes it easier to decide which direction you want to go in and helps you narrow down your options.

 One of the best things you can do in the end is to do your research and trust your gut and your instincts.
 Talk to someone that runs the program, ask all of your questions and let the facts and your intuition guide you to the course that is best for you and if you get lost along the way just remember to ask: